heiskr/use-a-password-manager/index.md

 # Use a password manager

 A password manager stores and organizes your passwords.
+A password manager will create a strong unique password for each website you use.

 If you don't use a password manager you are probably: